parisba/presentations/Write the Docs 2016 Portland/Write the Docs 2016 Portland.md

 - works pretty much the same as Swift Playgrounds
 - designed for academic and scientific documentation
 - Supports text, equations, and graphs

+^ been around for a while
+^ rarely used to teach

 ---